IRNAS/arribada-amp/README.md

 The network consists of one or more WiFi base-stations and a number of camera units deployed in the tree tops with a line of sight to the base-station.

 ### Base station
- * 5GHz sector or omni antenna, default choice Ubiquity Rocket AC PTMP + antenna
+ * 5GHz sector or omni antenna + 2.4GHz sector
- * 2.4GHz sector or omni antenna, defautl choice Ubiquiti Nanostation M2
+  * Ubiquity Rocket AC PTMP + Nanostation M2 (11W power draw)
  * Backup battery
  * Battery charger
  * Satellite or other uplink